DoctorRyner/graph_test/README.md

 # Brief overview

 ## Types
-Contains basic types for this task.
+Contain basic types for this task.
 I chose `Graph` to be just an alias to `[Node]` where Node is just a record, there is the declaration

 ```Haskell
 data Node = Node